 Ride-hailing had the highest market share as compared to taxis in San Francisco (99%), Dallas (91%), and Los Angeles/Boston (both 89%).

-While Uber might still dominate, Lyft has become the sixth-most expensed company according to Certify’s data, in Q3 2018.
+As of Q3 2018, Lyft was the sixth-most expensed company according to Certify’s data.
 At this stage, Lyft controlled 20% of the ride-hailing market for business travellers, compared to 73% for Uber.
 Taxis accounted for the remaining 7% – down from 74% in 2014.

 Most-expensed companies US